-“Talking Toastmasters with Angela Nuss” Celebrates 2nd anniversary and 25 episodes
+“Talking Toastmasters with Angela Nuss” celebrates 2nd anniversary and 25 episodes

-The first 25 episodes featured interivews of members from 11 U.S. states and the Candian provinces of British Columbia and Quebec.
+The first episodes featured 25 guests from 11 U.S. states and the Canadian provinces of British Columbia and Quebec

 The podcast, which can be viewed at http://ambiguouspodcastsolutions.com/talking-toastmasters/, includes individual interviews with members of Toastmasters, their Toastmasters experiences, and how Toastmasters impacts their lives.
 Through the podcast, viewers and Toastmasters members alike will get to know each Toastmaster on a more personal level and have some fun along the way.
 The podcast airs monthly.